wso2/cellery/docs/cell-scaling.md

 [metrics server](https://github.com/kubernetes-incubator/metrics-server) deployed for [horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to work.
 [GCP](setup/gcp-setup.md) has it by default.
 Therefore, if you are using [local](setup/local-setup.md), or [existing kubernetes cluster](setup/existing-cluster.md), then you can enable by following below command.
-This also can be performed by [modify setup](setup/modify-setup.md)
+This also can be performed by [modify setup](setup/modify-setup.md).

 ```bash
     cellery setup modify --hpa
 ```

-### Syntax
+### Syntax for scaling with HPA
 ```ballerina
 cellery:Component petComponent = {
         name: "pet-service",